PixmaNts/G-TECHITW-esp-mqttv1/README.md

 ## Overview

 The ESP32 connects to a WiFi network and an MQTT broker.
-When a button connected to a GPIO pin is pressed (pin goes HIGH), the device publishes the string "pressed" to the MQTT topic `/esp32_gpio`.
+When a button connected to a GPIO pin is pressed (pin goes HIGH), the device calls the OpenAI API directly using the esp-iot-solution library and publishes the ChatGPT response to the MQTT topic `/esp_gpt_out`.

-**Bidirectional Communication**: The ESP32 also subscribes to the `/esp32_commands` topic and can receive messages from the computer, enabling two-way communication.
+**Endless Discussion Feature**: The ESP32 participates in an endless ChatGPT conversation loop:
+- Button press → ESP32 calls OpenAI API → Publishes to `/esp_gpt_out`
+- Rust client receives → Calls OpenAI API → Publishes to `/client_gpt`
+- ESP32 receives → Calls OpenAI API → Publishes to `/esp_gpt_out`
+- Loop continues automatically!

 ## Features

 - WiFi connection with configurable credentials
 - MQTT client connection to configurable broker
 - GPIO button monitoring with edge detection
-- Automatic MQTT message publishing on button press
+- **ChatGPT Integration** - ESP32 calls OpenAI API directly using esp-iot-solution library
-- **Bidirectional MQTT communication** - ESP32 can receive commands from computer
+- **Endless Discussion Loop** - Automatic conversation between ESP32 and computer via ChatGPT
-- Configurable GPIO pin via menuconfig
+- Configurable GPIO pin, OpenAI API key, API URL, and initial prompt via menuconfig

 ## Hardware Requirements